inclusive-design/standards.inclusivedesign.ca/src/collections/projects/en/review-of-the-review.md

 ---
 title: Review of the Review
+slug: rotr
+uuid: 5e56beff-d2d9-4e15-93da-b7e1f42c1e74
-metaExcerpt: Review of the Review (RotR) is assisting Accessibility Standards Canada in developing standards development processes and activities that are accessible and inclusively designed.
+excerpt: Review of the Review (RotR) is assisting Accessibility Standards Canada in developing standards development processes and activities that are accessible and inclusively designed.
-projectColor: green
-imageAlt: ''
+previewImageAlt: ''
-desc: Review of the Review (RotR) is assisting Accessibility Standards Canada in developing standards development processes and activities that are accessible and inclusively designed.
+color: green
 ---
 ## About